Impact of time-retarded noise on dynamical decoupling schemes for qubits: Results

-We conclude from this analysis that, if for a DD sequence, the next pulse is applied within this short time range, decoherence is indeed suppressed very efficiently.
+We conclude from this analysis that, if for a DD sequence, the next pulse is applied within this short-time range, decoherence is indeed suppressed very efficiently.
 If the time between the first and the second pulse exceeds this time range, decoherence becomes substantial, very similar to what happens after application of a single HE.
+We here emphasize that this time range for the universal recovery is restricted by the cutoff frequency $\omega_c$, which implies the dependence of $\Delta t$ for the local minima on the cutoff frequency $\omega_c$ discussed above.

 Now, we turn to the analysis of the large-$\Delta t$ region, $\omega_q \Delta t \geq 0.2$.
 In the Ohmic case, steep drops in $|\rho_{eg}(t)|$ are observed in Fig.~\ref{fig:dd}(c).
 This is due to the relatively large portion of high-frequency modes in $S_\beta(\omega)$ as discussed above for the HE experiments.
 Larger values of $\Delta t$ lead to decreasing relevance of these modes and, consequently, the decay of coherence slows down as $\Delta t$ increases [left panel of Fig.~\ref{fig:dd}(c), $s = 1$]; it even reverts to an increasing time constant $T_\mathrm{DD}$ in the region $\omega_q \Delta t \geq 0.2$.